hamshamb/nexus/docs/CLEAN_ROOM.md

   Mojang-published jar for the targeted version and are cited as such.
 - Pull requests identify any new external technical source that materially influenced the design.
-- AI tools may help with work only when their prompts and supplied context follow these same restrictions.
-Generated output does not make a prohibited source permissible.

 ## Contributor checklist